 To do this, you or your client should prepare payroll for the relevant month as normal in order to generate a payslip for that month.
-Select the ‘Edit’ button next to the payslip and then enter the amount that your client's company received from their customer, excluding VAT and the amount of Income Tax and National Insurance that the customer deducted, in the ‘Pay Not Subject to Tax or NI’ field.
+Select the ‘Edit’ button next to the payslip and then enter the amount that your client's company received from their customer, excluding VAT and the amount of Income Tax and NI that the customer deducted, in the ‘Pay Not Subject to Tax or NI’ field.
+This would be £1,000 in the example above.
 Your client will pay the VAT to HMRC through their VAT return as usual.

 The 'Basic Pay' field would only be needed if your client was taking a salary from the company separately from the money your client's customer is paying them.
 For example, if your client was taking £1900 a month from the company and the client's customer paid them £1000 under IR35, the payslip would contain £1900 basic pay and £1000 tax/NI free pay, which would be £2,900 in total.
 However, if your client wasn't taking £1900 a month from the company, the payslip would only contain the £1000 tax/NI free pay.
 Please note that the payslip that your client's customer sends them will have different year-to-date figures as their payslip will include all the deductions.